CorentinDumery/garment-flattening/README.md

 Previous UV mapping methods (ABF++, LSCM, ARAP, BFF, SCAF, AutoCuts, OptCuts, ...) are rotation invariant and minimize triangle distortion without any assumption on the material being flattened.
 These methods are unfit for anisotropic materials which stretch unequally along different axes.

-This repository provides an implementation of the anisotropic parameterization described in TODO by TODO.
+This repository provides an implementation of the anisotropic parameterization described in <a href="https://igl.ethz.ch/projects/computational-patternmaking/computational-pattern-making-paper.pdf">Computational Pattern Making from 3D Garment Models</a> by Pietroni et al.
 It's original intent is to accurately flatten woven textiles, for which the thread structure induces anisotropy in their ability to stretch.</td>
           <td width="30%"><img style="float: right;" src="images/woven_viz.gif" margin="35px"></td>